 Years later, Anna danced at my wedding, and when we visited her as a married couple, she insisted that we take her bed; which makes me remember of an earlier trip when I asked about sleeping with her grandson.

 “Anna, how would you feel if Casey and I stayed together in same room?”

-To which she replied (with wink): “Don’t do anything, I wouldn’t do.”
+“Don’t do anything, I wouldn’t do,” she replied.